USAJOBS/openopps-help/getting-started/who-can-participate.md

 ## Work on an opportunity

-Current federal employees can apply to and work on opportunities. **If you’re a student** you can apply to internship opportunities.
+**Current federal employees** can apply to and work on one-time and detail opportunities. **If you’re a student** you can apply to internship opportunities.

 ## Do I need approval to participate?